felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Obviously, we have to begin with the Handbook that initially gave me so much trouble.
-From this book, I learned so many things, but if I could highlight a specific practice that I lifted straight from the book, it would be the Blameless Postmortem.
-This is a type of meeting in which a team analyses the error that led to an incident, and what can be learned from it.
+From this book, I learned so many things, but if I could highlight a specific technique that I lifted straight from the book, it would be the Blameless Postmortem.
+This is a type of meeting in which a team analyzes the error that led to an incident, and what can be learned from it.

-This type of meeting is initially difficult to get used to for a team unfamiliar with the concept, and so having read the DevOps Handbook gave me the required confidence boost to not get discouraged when first attempts at doing postmortems did not go as planned.
+This type of meeting is initially difficult to get used to for a team unfamiliar with the concept, so having read the DevOps Handbook gave me the required confidence boost to not get discouraged when first attempts at doing postmortems did not go as planned.
 I developed the habit of telling attendees, "the only thing that matters is that